seleniumQuery/seleniumQuery/README.md

 $.driver().useChrome().withPathToChromeDriver("path/to/chromedriver.exe")
 // General example:
 $.driver()
-    .useChrome() // sets Chrome as the driver .headless() // configures chrome to be headless .autoDriverDownload() // automatically downloads and configures chromedriver.exe .autoQuitDriver(); // automatically quits the driver when the JVM shuts down
+    .useChrome() // configures Chrome as the driver .headless() // configures Chrome to run in headless mode .autoDriverDownload() // automatically downloads and configures chromedriver.exe .autoQuitDriver(); // automatically quits the driver when the JVM shuts down
 // using options